 Over the first few days I was given site inductions for the surface, and an area specific induction of the process plant and laboratory.
-After all the inductions were complete, I spent the remainder of my first swing learning as much as I could from the plant operators and the metallurgists that kept the plant running everyday.
-I learnt a lot from these people, and soon had some friends to hang out with after work.
+After all the inductions were complete, I spent the remainder of my first swing learning as much as I could from the plant operators and the metallurgists that kept the plant running e

 Over the next few swings I spent my time working on projects/surveys in both the grinding and flotation circuits.
 These involved working with the metallurgists and operators.
 I was required to select points in the circuit that would provide the necessary information, collection of samples, analysis of samples in the labs, and full analysis of the circuits in report form.
 I was worried that I wouldn't know what to do, but the metallurgists and operators were very patient and answered any questions I had.